Marble and Granite Polishing

 To ensure proper upkeep, it is essential to regularly use neutral pH cleansers when cleaning your stone surfaces.
 The wrong cleaning products can etch the stone, leaving marks or stains.
 Our technicians go over care procedures with you to best take care of your stone.

 We also offer kitchen and bathroom countertop granite care.
 We highly recommend sealing your granite to protect it from pitting and stains.
 Nadine Floors offers marble and granite polishing and sealing.

 When designing the finishing touches of your kitchen, bathroom or home’s overall architectural style, you likely painstakingly evaluated the benefits and drawbacks of each available material you could choose for countertops, flooring and backsplash.
 Now, the stone elements throughout your home are stunning, and while they are naturally resilient against chemicals and other elements, they can’t permanently withstand damage caused by regular use.

 To keep the marble, stone and granite features throughout your home in pristine condition, you need to have their surfaces regularly sealed.
-When you have your stone sealed, you can prolong the quality of the material, as well as:
+When you seal your stone, you can extend the longevity of the material, in addition to:

 Prevent Staining and Water Damage: By having your granite, marble or natural stone sealed, any water or other liquid accidentally spilled onto its surface will stay on the surface to be blotted up rather than being immediately absorbed into the stone.
 This will eventually cause unwanted and unattractive staining, especially in lighter colored materials.